pheno-menon/file-manager/README.md

-# College-Notes-Gallery
+# Papyrus
-## A notes management system which helps users to upload,download and manage notes of their particular course.
+## A file management system which helps users to upload,download and manage files of their own.
 The whole system is coded in core PHP and MySqli